13xpe/cryptews-cryptoPlataform/README.md

 </br><br></br>
 Want to give a look?
 Click <a href="http://13.58.235.73"> HERE</a> :)
 <br></br>
-This project was built to practice using of API connections, EJS language and server side work.
+This project was built to practice the using of API connections, EJS language and server side work.
 The platform is using AWS has server.
 <br></br>
 Our main goal is to help individuals getting introduced to the crypto world in an easy and fast way.
 Feel free to contribute and make Cryptews even better!